-- Secure the retention of the existing buildings, features, hard and soft landscape that contribute to its special character. - Ensure that new development will not cause harm to the existing character and appearance of the Conservation Area and wherever possible positively enhance it, and the setting of heritage assets, to better reveal their significance. - Repair harm caused through past unsympathetic development whether previously authorised or not. - Ensure that development conforms to published guidance as set out within Conservation Area Character Appraisals and Management Plans.
+- Secure the retention of the existing buildings, features, hard and soft landscape that contribute to its special character. - Ensure that new development will not cause harm to the existing character and appearance of the Conservation Area and wherever possible positively enhance it. - Ensure that new development affecting the setting of a conservation area preserves those elements of the setting that make a positive contribution and, where possible, better reveals the significance of the conservation area. - Repair harm caused through past unsympathetic development whether previously authorised or not. - Ensure that development conforms to published guidance as set out within Conservation Area Character Appraisals and Management Plans.